 What is Exchange Traded Fund meaning?

-Available since 1993 in U.S. and 1999 in Europe, Exchange Traded Fund (ETF) is a marketable security, that tracks a stock index, a commodity, bonds or a basket of assets.
+Exchange Traded Funds (ETF) are marketable securities, that track a stock index, a commodity, bonds or a basket of assets.
 It generally operates with an investing mechanism designed to keep it switching close to its net asset value.
 When you invest in ETFs, your money is invested in a bunch of market securities which are a part of an established index.
 Just like the name suggests, ETFs are exchange-traded which means that you can buy and sell them at any time of the day when the markets are open.